August 3, 2010

 2. Anne-Marie Faiola, aka The Soap Queen, owner of BrambleBerry.com with another well written blog

-.
+H.R.
+5786 is unnecessary.
 Small cosmetics companies have a history of producing safe cosmetics pursuant to current laws that require companies to clearly identify the products they sell, provide all manufacturer contact information and truthfully label products with ingredients.

 H.R.
 5786 contains unnecessary labeling requirements.
 Current cosmetics laws already require small companies to list ingredients on labels.
 HR 5786 expands labeling requirements to include trace elements found inside those ingredients.
 For example, a product containing water (or any other natural ingredient), would have to contain a label listing the water and also every other trace element inside that water.
 Safe drinking water contains a number of chemicals, including nickel, lead, copper, silver and dozens more — depending on the water source.)
 Requiring small companies to include such a list on each label is onerous and unnecessary.This is what a label for a lotion bar with Cocoa Butter, Olive Oil and Lavender Oil (3 ingredients!) would look like if H.R.
 5786 is passed: